SyncfusionExamples/How-to-Create-Equal-Width-Tab-Items-with-Horizontal-Scrolling-in-.NET-MAUI-TabView/README.md

-**Overview**
-In some scenarios, you may need to ensure that all tab items in the [.NET MAUI TabView](https://www.syncfusion.com/maui-controls/maui-tab-view) control have equal width while allowing users to scroll horizontally to access items that exceed the visible area.
+In this article, you can learn about how to create equal-width tab items and enable horizontal scrolling to access items that exceed the visible area in the [.NET MAUI TabView](https://www.syncfusion.com/maui-controls/maui-tab-view).
 This can be achieved by customizing the [HeaderItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html#Syncfusion_Maui_TabView_SfTabView_HeaderItemTemplate) in the TabView.

-The following steps will guide you on how to create equal-width tab items and enable horizontal scrolling in the .NET MAUI TabView:

-**Implementation Steps**

 To create a TabView with equal width for all tab items and enable horizontal scrolling, follow these steps:

 1. **Define the TabView**: Start by defining the `TabView` in your XAML.
 2. **Set the HeaderItemTemplate**: Use the `HeaderItemTemplate` to specify how each tab item should be displayed.
-This template will allow you to set a common width for all tab items.
-3. **Enable Scrolling**: Wrap the tab items in a `ScrollView` to enable horizontal scrolling when the number of items exceeds the visible area.
+This template will allow you to set a common width for all tab items and enable horizontal scrolling when the number of items exceeds the visible area.

 Here is an example of how to implement this: